-The Natchez crape myrtle is much admired for its gorgeous bark, summer-blooming panicles of white, and excellent its fall color.
-Also white blooming, the Cistus is a mounded shrub with gray foliage and pairs nicely with the blue foliage of the upright, drought-tolerant juniper.
-Around it all, the finely-textured, evergreen Carex testacea creates a carpet of copper foliage.
-Be sure to check out the sketch view for an idea of how to incorporate this planting combination in your garden.
+This low-maintenance plant combination is anchored by a Natchez crape myrtle, which is much admired for its gorgeous bark, summer-blooming panicles of white, and its excellent fall color.
+Also white blooming, the Cistus is a mounded shrub with evergreen, gray foliage and it pairs nicely with the finely-textured blue foliage of the upright, drought-tolerant juniper.
+Around it all, masses of the finely-textured, evergreen Carex testacea create a carpet of weed-suppressing copper foliage.
+This vignette looks great year-round and would be a good choice for adding curb appeal to a sun-soaked front yard garden.
+A planting plan is available for download that will help you get the quantity and spacing right as you incorporate this planting combination in your garden.

 Like the idea, but gardening in the shadier spot?
 Check out this related combo—a similar layout using different plants suited to part shade.

-Features: Contrasting Foliage, Contrasting Foliage and Texture, Contrasting Shape, Drought Tolerant, Fabulous Foliage, Fall Color, Four Season Appeal, Four Season Garden, Front Yard, Frontyard, Low Maintenance, Winter Interest
+Features: Drought Tolerant, Fabulous Foliage, Fall Color, Four Season Appeal, Low Maintenance, Varied Foliage, Texture, and Form, Winter Interest